drtchops/Archipelago/worlds/astalon/docs/setup_en.md

 ## Known Issues

 - Received items may need to be turned off and on again in the inventory to start working.
-- If the game loses its AP connection, items will not be sent upon reconnecting.
-You'll have to quit and recollect the items.
-- Orbs and keys received as filler items will get collected again every time you reconnect.
 - There's currently no softlock prevention.
+If you get stuck you can use the debug menu to respawn.